ligato/docs/docs/plugins/vpp-plugins.md

 ### IP scan-neighbor

-The VPP IP scan-neighbor feature is used to enable or disable periodic IP neighbor scan.
-The [model][l3-model] allows to set various scan intervals, timers or delays and can be set to IPv4 mode, IPv6 mode or both of them.
+The VPP IP scan-neighbor feature is used to enable or disable periodic IP neighbor scans.
+The [model][l3-model] supports scan intervals, timers, delays, IPv4 mode, IPv6 mode or dual-stack.

 **Configuration example**